-3.8 CUTTING AND PATCHING
+3.5 CUTTING AND PATCHING

-- A. Whenever possible, execute the work by methods that avoid cutting or patching. - B. See Alterations article above for additional requirements. - C. Perform whatever cutting and patching is necessary to: - 1.
+- A. Whenever possible, execute the work by methods that avoid cutting or patching. - B. Perform whatever cutting and patching is necessary to: - 1.
 Complete the work. - 2.
 Fit products together to integrate with other work. - 3.
 Provide openings for penetration of mechanical, electrical, and other services. - 4.
 Match work that has been cut to adjacent work. - 5.
 Repair areas adjacent to cuts to required condition. - 6.
 Repair new work damaged by subsequent work. - 7.
 Remove samples of installed work for testing when requested. - 8.
-Remove and replace defective and non-conforming work. - D. Execute work by methods that avoid damage to other work and that will provide appropriate surfaces to receive patching and finishing.
-In existing work, minimize damage and restore to original condition. - E. Employ original installer to perform cutting for weather exposed and moisture resistant elements, and sight exposed surfaces. - F. Cut rigid materials using masonry saw or core drill.
-Pneumatic tools not allowed without prior approval.

-- G. Restore work with new products in accordance with requirements of Contract Documents. - H. Fit work air tight to pipes, sleeves, ducts, conduit, and other penetrations through surfaces. - I. At penetrations of fire rated walls, partitions, ceiling, or floor construction, completely seal voids with fire rated material in accordance with Section 07 84 00, to full thickness of the penetrated element.
+Remove and replace defective and non-complying work. - C. Execute work by methods that avoid damage to other work and that will provide appropriate surfaces to receive patching and finishing.
+In existing work, minimize damage and restore to original condition. - D. Employ original installer to perform cutting for weather exposed and moisture resistant elements, and sight exposed surfaces. - E. Cut rigid materials using masonry saw or core drill.
+Pneumatic tools not allowed without prior approval. - F. Restore work with new products in accordance with requirements of Contract Documents. - G. Fit work air tight to pipes, sleeves, ducts, conduit, and other penetrations through surfaces. - H. At penetrations of fire rated walls, partitions, ceiling, or floor construction, completely seal voids with fire rated material in accordance with Section 07 84 00, to full thickness of the penetrated element.

-J. Patching:
+I. Patching: